-Hong Kong protesters fight off police with fire and arrows
+Hong Kong police launch operation to flush out protesters

 Opposition lawmakers criticized the Chinese military for joining a cleanup to remove debris from streets near Hong Kong Baptist University on Saturday.

-Dozens of Chinese troops, dressed in black shorts and olive drab T-shirts, ran out in loose formation and picked up paving stones, rocks and other obstacles that had cluttered the street.
+Dozens of Chinese troops, dressed in black shorts and olive drab T-shirts, ran out in loose formation and picked up paving stones, rocks and other obstacles that had cluttered the street

 The military is allowed to help maintain public order, but only at the request of the Hong Kong government.
 The government said that it had not requested the military’s assistance, describing it as a voluntary community activity.